It’s Carnival Time in Venice: Enter the Magical World of Masks

 by Kathrin Schmitz

-The Carnevale di Venezia is an almost one thousand year old tradition, after being banned for almost 200 years under the rule of the King of Austria, the Carnevale returned to the streets of Venice in 1979.
+The Carnevale di Venezia (Venice Carnival) is an almost one thousand year old tradition, after being banned for almost 200 years under the rule of the King of Austria, the Carnevale returned to the streets of Venice in 1979.
 Since then, the carnival in Venice has became one of the most popular celebrations in Europe with approximately 3 million visitors per year.
-This year’s carnival will take place from the 11th February until the 28th February 2017.
+Venice carnival always takes place between February and March.
+Explore the city of Venice, take an Italan language course and discover the magic of Carnival!

 What happens at Carnevale?